Fox Film: Fox Film Corporation

 Always more of an entrepreneur than a showman, Fox concentrated on acquiring and building theaters; pictures were secondary.
 The company's first film studios were set up in Fort Lee where it and many other early film studios in America's first motion picture industry were based at the beginning of the 20th century.

 That same year, in 1914, Fox Film began making motion pictures in California, and in 1915 decided to build its own permanent studio.
 The company leased the Los Angeles Edendale studio of the Selig Polyscope Company until its own studio, located at Western Avenue and Sunset Boulevard, was completed in 1916.
 In 1917, William Fox sent Sol M. Wurtzel to Hollywood to oversee the studio's West Coast production facilities where a more hospitable and cost-effective climate existed for filmmaking.
 Between 1915 and 1919, Fox Films earned millions of dollars through films featuring Theda Bara, known as "The Vamp" due to her unique ability to display exoticism.
+Fox also produced 85 films featuring lead Western actor Tom Mix, who joined Fox in 1917.
+The popularity of Mix's Western films earned Fox large sums of money, and he eventually was paid $17,000 per week.

 With the introduction of sound technology, Fox moved to acquire the rights to a sound-on-film process.
 In the years 1925–26, Fox purchased the rights to the work of Freeman Harrison Owens, the U.S. rights to the Tri-Ergon system invented by three German inventors, and the work of Theodore Case.
 This resulted in the Movietone sound system later known as "Fox Movietone" developed at the Movietone Studio.
 Later that year, the company began offering films with a music-and-effects track, and the following year Fox began the weekly Fox Movietone News feature, that ran until 1963.
 The growing company needed space, and in 1926 Fox acquired 300 acres (1.2 km2) in the open country west of Beverly Hills and built "Movietone City", the best-equipped studio of its time.

 Because William Fox opted to remain in New York, much of the Hollywood filmmaking at the Fox Film Corporation was instead managed by Fox's movie makers.
 Janet Gaynor would also become one of the company's most prominent stars by the late 1920s.